Chromium

 Verification

-Each JxBrowser version is only compatible with the Chromium binaries deployed with this version.
-The Chromium binaries of JxBrowser 7.32 will not work with other JxBrowser versions e.g. 7.32.1.
+Each JxBrowser version is compatible only with the same version of the binaries.
+For example, JxBrowser 7.38.1.1 will not work with the binaries from JxBrowser 7.38.1.

 To make sure that the Chromium binaries are compatible with the current JxBrowser version, the library verifies the binaries.